-Głogów in Lower Silesia by one of the biggest polish companies, KGHM SA.
-The copper is extracted here in underground mines together with other metals such as silver, nickel and lead

-Iron ore is also important.
+Aside from energy deposits - metallic, chemical and rock deposits can also be found in Poland.
+Out of all the metallic deposits, by which we mean the ore deposits of base metals, the most important of those are beds of copper, which are extracted in the area between Legnica and Głogów in Dolnośląskie voivodship by one of the biggest polish companies, KGHM SA.
+The copper is extracted here in underground mines together with other metals such as silver, nickel and lead.Iron ore is also important.
 Iron ore was extracted in Poland in the 20th century in the areas around Częstochowa, in Świętokrzyskie and close to Łęczyca.
 The quality of these deposits was very poor and have not been considered industrial standard since the 1990s.
-New deposits of iron ore, containing traces of titanium and vanadium have been identified in the Suwalskie region, close to the north-eastern boarder of Poland.
+New deposits of iron ore, containing traces of titanium and vanadium have been identified in the Suwalskie region, close to the northeastern boarder of Poland.
 The exploitation of these beds is not currently economically feasible as they lie relatively deep (850 to 2,300 meters below the ground) and are located in an environmentally protected area.

 Other metallic deposits in Poland are zinc and lead ore as well as nickel.
-These are located on the border between Silesia and Lesser Poland and are extracted close to Olkusz and Chrzanów.
+These are located on the border between Śląskie and Małopolskie voivodeship and are extracted close to Olkusz and Chrzanów.

-The nickel ore lies in Lower Silesia, close to Ząbkowice Śląskie, where it was exploited until 1983 at which point it ceased to be economically feasible9
+The nickel ore lies in Dolnośląskie voivodship, close to Ząbkowice Śląskie, where it was exploited until 1983 at which point it ceased to be economically feasible.

 Among chemical deposits, the most important in Poland are salt (rock salt) and sulphur.
-Salt deposits located in Lesser Poland have already been exhausted (Wieliczka and Bochnia).
-The economic importance of other beds in eastern Greater Poland (Kłodawa) and in Kujavian-Pomerania (Inowrocław and Mogilno) are now being exploited.
+Salt deposits located in the region of Małopolska have already been exhausted (Wieliczka and Bochnia).
+The economic importance of other beds in eastern part of Wielkopolskie (Kłodawa) and Kujawsko-Pomorskie voivodship (Inowrocław and Mogilno) are now being exploited.

 Sulphur deposits, one of the biggest in the world, are situated mainly in south-eastern Poland, around Staszów and Tarnobrzeg.
 Poland used to be the leading producer of sulphur in the world.
 However, since the development of technology to recapture sulphur from crude oil and gas deposits, the direct extraction has declined in importance.
-Nowadays, only one bed of sulphur at Osiek (Staszów) is exploited10.
+Nowadays, only one bed of sulphur at Osiek (Staszów) is exploited.